Natural Language Decompositions of Implicit Content Enable Better Text Representations: Decompositions support analyses of legislator behavior

-$\bm{X}_{ij}$ is an $n$-dimensional vector of features, where each feature captures a type of pairwise relationship between legislators $i$ and $j$.
-These can include binary features for state membership, party affiliation, and committee membership; or continuous features for real-life social network statistics \citep{Ringe2013}, Twitter connections \citep{wojcik2018birds}, bill co-sponsorship ties \citep{kirkland2011relational,Fischer2019,gross2019rivals}, or joint press releases \citep{desmarais2015measuring}.
+$\bm{x}_{ij}$ is an $n$-dimensional feature vector, where each element is a similarity score that captures a type of relationship between legislators $i$ and $j$.
+While these features have traditionally included state membership, party affiliation, or Twitter connections \citep{wojcik2018birds} or joint press releases \citep{desmarais2015measuring}; we consider the language similarity between pairs of legislators based on our proposed method.

-\paragraph{Language Similarity} The pairwise matrix $\bm{X}_{ij}$ has generally been used in previous work to model social relationships between legislators $i$ and $j$.
-Here, we consider a formulation of language similarity based on our proposed method.

-The goal is to represent each legislator using their language in such a way that we can measure their similarity to other legislators---our informal hypothesis of the data-generating process is that a latent ideology drives both vote and speech behavior.
-Specifically, we follow \citet{vafa-etal-2020-text} by incorporating their tweets; our data span the 115th--117th sessions of the US Congress (2017--2021), and we limit our analysis to the Senate.\footnote{Tweets from \url{github.com/alexlitel/congresstweets}, votes from \url{voteview.com/about}.}
+\paragraph{Dataset.} The goal is to represent each legislator using their language in such a way that we can measure their similarity to other legislators---our informal hypothesis of the data-generating process is that a latent ideology drives both vote and speech behavior.
+Specifically, we follow \citet{vafa-etal-2020-text} by using their tweets; data span the $115^{th}-117^{th}$ sessions of the US Senate (2017--2021).\footnote{Tweets from \url{github.com/alexlitel/congresstweets}, votes from \url{voteview.com/about}.}